fbpx

 We started out by saying that your content will be contributing to ROI.
 One of the key measurement metrics will be via search engine optimization.
 Content written on blogs is responsible to rank high and generate incremental traffic to the website.

-Along with writing the blog/article, you may also be roped in to write SEO friendly titles and meta content like meta description.
+Along with blog or article content writing, you may also be roped into SEO friendly content writing like titles and meta content like meta description.
 Try some quick reads on this and it can be a great skill set to have.

 Also Read: 5 Content Marketing Trends in 2020